SpinalHDL/SpinalDoc/manual/types.md

 | x \|\| y |  Logical OR  | Bool |
 | x ^ y  |  Logical XOR | Bool |

-### The BitVector family - (´Bits´, ´UInt´, ´SInt´)
+### The BitVector family - (`Bits`, `UInt`, `SInt`)
-´BitVector´ is a family of types for storing multiple bits of information in a single value.
-This type has three subtypes that can be used to model different behaviours: ´Bits´ do not convey any sign information whereas the ´UInt´ (unsigned integer) and ´SInt´ (signed integer) provide the required operations to compute correct results if signed / unsigned arithmetics is used.
+`BitVector` is a family of types for storing multiple bits of information in a single value.
+This type has three subtypes that can be used to model different behaviours: `Bits` do not convey any sign information whereas the `UInt` (unsigned integer) and `SInt` (signed integer) provide the required operations to compute correct results if signed / unsigned arithmetics is used.

 #### Declaration syntax
 @TODO mettre un lien sur syntaxe EBNF